 I'm not a huge honey fan so I prefer to use straight maple syrup.
 But if you like, use honey or a combination of honey and maple syrup.
 Mix the brown sugar with the dry ingredients to add great color and flavor.

-Use a little salt.
 Just a little will help bring out the granola's flavors.

-Bake your granola at a low temperature (around 275).
-So the cereal crisps up and browns evenly without burning.
+At this oven temperature the cereal crisps up and browns evenly without burning.

-- 2 cups old-fashioned oats (not quick cooking)
+- 2 cups old-fashioned oats, not quick cooking

 - ½ cup wheat germ